ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 ::::

-## Viewing Built-in Dashboard API Metrics
+## Viewing built-in Dashboard API metrics

-The dashboard is powered by a server that serves both the UI code and the data about the cluster via API endpoints.
+Dashboard is powered by a server that serves both the UI code and the data about the cluster via API endpoints.
-There are basic Prometheus metrics that are emitted for each of these API endpoints:
+Ray emits basic Prometheus metrics for each API endpoint:

 `ray_dashboard_api_requests_count_requests_total`: Collects the total count of requests.
 This is tagged by endpoint, method, and http_status.